 Impaired Driving

 In Louisiana, operating a motor vehicle after consuming alcohol or other impairing substances remains a major cause of vehicle crashes, serious injuries, and fatalities.
-In 2020, more than 40 percent of the motor vehicle crashes in Louisiana were alcohol-related.
-These alcohol-related crashes resulted in 332 fatalities.
+In 2021, more than 40% of the motor vehicle crashes in Louisiana were alcohol-related.
+The number of alcohol-impaired driving fatalities was 299.
 State and local law enforcement officials work year-round to identify impaired drivers and get them off our roads.

 The LHSC supports the National Highway Traffic Safety Administration's "Drive Sober or Get Pulled Over" campaign to combat impaired driving.
 The LHSC provides support to law enforcement agencies to conduct sobriety checkpoints and saturation patrols throughout the year.